 Local is Global With Outdoor Youth Leadership

-We are pleased to announce the launch of Fireside’s 21-day World Bound Youth Leadership Camp for co-ed youth 14 to 18 years of age coming from Canada and around the world.
-World Bound Youth Leadership Camp is an intensive camp for youth seeking a more advanced outdoor youth leadership training and experience in both BC and the Yukon’s most incredible locations.
+We are pleased to announce the launch of Fireside’s all new 21-day World Bound Youth Leadership Camp for co-ed youth 14 to 18 years of age coming from Canada and around the world.
+World Bound Youth Leadership Expedition is an “intensive yet fun” camp for youth seeking advanced outdoor youth leadership training and experiences in both BC and Yukon’s most incredible locations.

-”We are striving to be the best outdoor youth leadership training camp in BC and Yukon”.
+”We are striving to be the best outdoor youth leadership training camp in Canada”.

-Fireside Adventures strives to bring valuable and meaningful leadership and outdoor skills training to all our youth leadership campers.
+Fireside Adventures strives to bring valuable and meaningful leadership and outdoor skills training to all our Canadian youth leadership camps.
 Our consistent approach, facilitated by our skilled instructors, encourages thoughtful discussion and positive self-reflection.

 Click to learn more about Fireside’s Approach, Leadership Competencies, Mission and Life.
 Be,.
 Adventure philosophy.

 Program DetailsDate: July 30 to August 19, 2018

 Deposit: $350.00 (required to secure registration) per registration.Includes: pre-camp assessment, instruction, food, accommodation, most camping gear, camping fees and transportation while on trip including return flight between Vancouver and Whitehorse.
 Does not include international and national flights to Vancouver and some optional activities.

 “We cannot always build the future for our youth, but we can build our youth for the future.”
 Franklin D. Roosevelt